Faculty Handbook: Vancouver Campus

 The criteria for appointment to associate professor plus:

-- A record of continuing distinction in research, scholarship or creative endeavors in the field.
-The scholarship record should clearly provide evidences of national and/or international distinction and reputation.
+• A record of continuing distinction in research, scholarship, or creative endeavours in the field.
+The scholarship record should clearly provide evidence of national and/or international acclaim and reputation.

-- Demonstrated excellent teaching ability and shown continuing active engagement with students in and outside of the classroom.
+• Demonstrated excellence in teaching, and showing ongoing active engagement with students in and outside of the classroom.

-- At least 12 years of full-time teaching experience in a college or university, including at least six of those years in the rank of associate professor, and at least six years of full-time teaching at New York Institute of Technology.
+• At least 12 years of full-time teaching experience in a college or university, including at least six (6) years as associate professor, and at least six (6) years of full-time teaching at New York Institute of Technology.

 Faculty may apply for promotion to a higher academic rank according to the promotion process described in this document.